 Pears are a nutritious, delicious, and versatile fruit that can be eaten raw, cooked, or added to recipes.
 Here’s how to use them:

-- When using pears for baking or cooking, choose ripe but firm fruit to hold up better during heating or freezing.
+5. When baking or cooking pears, choose ripe but firm fruit that will hold up better during heating or freezing.
 If you’re using dried or canned pears, read the package instructions for the best results.

 When using pears in recipes, there are a few things to remember.
 First and foremost, choose ripe but firm fruits so they hold up better during cooking and baking.
 If you’re using canned or dried pear products, follow the package instructions carefully to get the best results.